Taeyangho armoured train: Operations

 The trains are usually hauled by two power units.
 It was reported in 2009 that Kim Jong Il made use of a fleet of six personal trains, which are made up of 90 armored luxury railcars.
 Each armoured train has modern communications equipment, such as satellite phones, enabling the leader to obtain briefings and issue orders while traveling.

 Security measures were increased after a 2004 explosion in Ryongchon near the border with China.
 The explosion, which was believed to have been caused by a train laden with oil and chemicals hitting power lines, occurred three hours after one of Kim's trains had passed through the area.
 This led to rumors that it might have been an assassination attempt.

 After a train journey is confirmed, around 100 security officers check the route and stations in advance for possible dangers.
 A Mil Mi-4 helicopter is known to scout ahead to identify further threats forward.
 The area around the journey is cleared 24 hours before the three-train set travels.
 The electricity is turned off at stations so that other trains cannot run.

-Now limited to 60 km/h due to the heavy weight, the Taeyangho travel with two additional auxiliary security armoured trains:
+Now limited to 60 km/h due to the heavy weight, the Taeyangho travels with two additional auxiliary security armoured trains.

 Travels abroad

+Kim Il Sung

-Trains also have been used for travel abroad, with direct connection to China, and onward connection to Russia with a gauge-change.
+Trains also have been used for travel abroad, with direct connection to China, and onward to Russia with a gauge-change.
 Kim Il Sung travelled regularly abroad by train until he died in 1994.
 Kim Il Sung's longest train journey took place in 1984 when he visited almost every socialist country in Eastern Europe.
 The train ride went via China, through the Soviet Union, with stops in Poland, East Germany, Czechoslovakia, Hungary, Yugoslavia, Bulgaria and Romania.
 The rest of the trip went through the Soviet Union, again.

 When traveling to Russia the train wheels must be changed somewhere around the border because Russia has different rail gauges.
 A second train accompanied Kim's carrying bogies of the other gauge needed.

+Kim Jong Il

 On Kim Jong Il's visit to Russia in 2001, the train was reported to have had 22 carriages.
 According to Russian statesman Konstantin Pulikovsky, life on board was reported to be luxurious.
 Guests could choose at the luxury restaurant from Korean, Chinese, Japanese, Russian and French dishes.
 There were regular stops to stock up on live lobster and Bordeaux and Beaujolais wine flown in from Paris.
 Guests were entertained by singing female conductors.
 In April 2010, North Korea watchers inferred an unannounced visit to China by Kim, based on the supposed sighting of his train in the Chinese border city of Dandong; soon, however, it was learned that the train in question was just a regular cargo train, and Kim remained in North Korea.
 In August 2011, Kim Jong Il visited Ulan-Ude, Russia, roughly 4,500 km by train from Pyongyang.
 In Ulan-Ude, he met Russian President Dmitry Medvedev.